thelinegroupltd/Neural-Reorganization-Plant-Kingdom-EEG/README.md

 # Neural-Reorganization-Plant-Kingdom-EEG

 This repository contains the full analysis of EEG data from the Plant Kingdom sessions for the paper "Neural Reorganisation During Monroe Institute Hemi-Sync Inner Earth ‘Plant Kingdom’ Sessions A Multiscale EEG Analysis".
 The analysis focuses on neural reorganization during Monroe Institute Hemi-Sync Inner Earth sessions and includes multiscale analyses of spectral dynamics, entropy, cross-frequency coupling, and state-space flux in the context of environmental influence on brain activity.
+EEG signals were recorded with the Emotiv Flex 2.0, a 32-channel research-grade wireless EEG system configured according to the international 10–20 electrode layout.
+The sampling rate for raw EEG data was 256 Hz, and band-power (FFT) metrics were calculated at an 8 Hz cadence.

 Full Paper here: https://thelinegroup.ltd/articles/Monroe-Institute-Inner-Earth/Neural-Reorganization-Plant-Kingdom-EEG/neural-reorganization-plant-kingdom-eeg-study